Cybersecurity Infrastructure Gaps, UK Cyber Surge, Qantas Data Breach

 Qantas, an Australian-based airline company, experienced a data breach back in July when cybercriminals targeted one of its customer support centers.
 The breach occurred as cybercrooks managed to break into the networks of the third-party service provider– Salesforce.

 The hackers managed to gain unauthorized access to highly sensitive data such as email addresses, dates of birth, names of customers, contact numbers, and so on.
-On Sunday, Qantas confirmed that the breach had compromised the data of over 5.7 million customers and that it had already been leaked on the dark web
+On Sunday, Qantas confirmed that the breach had compromised the data of over 5.7 million customers and that it had already been leaked on the dark web.

-The only silver lining among the dark clouds is that no financial information, passport details, or credit card data have been compromised so far.
+Alongside Qantas, the Salesforce breach has affected major companies like Google, Disney, Toyota, IKEA, McDonald’s, KLM Airlines, and Air France.
+The only **silver lining among the dark clouds is that no financial information, passport details, or credit card data have been compromised so far.

 To combat phishing and email spoofing, organizations are implementing DMARC, DKIM, and SPF protocols.